Corporate Governance(As of June 21, 2019)

 Of the Company’s four corporate auditors, two are outside corporate auditors.
 We believe that this is a sufficient number for auditing the directors’ execution of their duties from a fair and objective standpoint, thereby strengthening the Company’s corporate governance.

 Outside Corporate Auditor Masayuki Horie audits the directors' performance of their duties from the fair and objective standpoint of an outsider using his expert knowledge of business administration, including internal control.
-Mr. Horie attended all 12 meetings of the Board of Directors and all 14 meetings of the Board of Corporate Auditors held in the fiscal year ended March 31, 2018.
+Mr. Horie attended 12 of 13 meetings of the Board of Directors and14 of 15 meetings of the Board of Corporate Auditors held in the fiscal year ended March 31, 2019.
 Mr. Horie has been designated as an independent auditor as defined in Rule 436-2, Paragraph 1 of the Securities Listing Regulations of the Tokyo Stock Exchange.

 There are no special interests between the Company and its outside directors or outside corporate auditors.